 As soon as you spot any suckers on fruit trees, remove them by pulling the smaller ones or clip them off with garden pruners or gardening shears.

-Picking fruits, vegetables, and flowers benefit your garden by…
+Picking fruits, vegetables, and flowers benefits your garden by…

-Pick fresh vegetables as they ripen.
+Harvest from the vegetable garden as they have ripened.
 Overly ripe vegetables quickly lose their flavor and texture.

 Summer blooming shrubs should be pruned to shape after they are finished flowering.
 Remove any dead or diseased branches.

-Did you know that weeds can steal water and nutrients from other plants in your garden?
+Weeding is an extremely important task in the July garden.
+Weeds can steal water and nutrients from other plants in your garden.

 If you can’t get to weeding right away, cut off the heads of the weeds to keep them from going to seed.

 Slugs thrive in moist areas of the garden.
-Some places I look for these pests are under rocks and flower containers, in overgrown vegetation, and even under large leaves.
+Some of the spots I look for these pests are under rocks and flower containers, in overgrown vegetation, and even under large leaves.
 They generally hide out during the day but come out full force in the dark evening hours.

-Continue applying slug bait to areas in the garden where slug’s favorite flowers are such as dahlias, zinnias, and marigolds.
-I use Sluggo which is safe for pets and wildlife.
+Continue applying slug bait to areas in the garden where the slug’s favorite flowers are such as dahlias, zinnias, and marigolds.
+I personally use Sluggo which is safe for pets and wildlife.

 Other slug-killing methods include a small container of beer, an evening of slug hunting with a flashlight, and your favorite slug-killing tool,